openrewrite/rewrite-docs/reference/framework-provided-markers.md

-# Framework Provided Markers
+# Framework provided markers

 Not everything a [Recipe](/concepts-and-explanations/recipes.md) may wish to know about an [LST](/concepts-and-explanations/lossless-semantic-trees.md) is contained in the LST itself.
 OpenRewrite attaches [Markers](/concepts-and-explanations/markers.md) to an LST provide Recipes access to relevant metadata.
 This document provides Recipe authors a reference for what metadata is available and how to access it.

-## Accessing Provided Markers
+## Accessing provided markers

 All markers described in this document are found on the root element of the LST.
 The root LST element varies by language, but they all implement the `SourceFile` interface.